 - A $4 million settlement before trial for a man who suffered life-altering injuries while working aboard a deepwater drilling rig

 Pedestrian and bicycle accidents can result in devastating outcomes.
 If you or someone you love is coping with medical issues and mounting bills after an accident, we can help.
-At Huber Thomas & Marcelle, we provide trustworthy assistance as you navigate the days ahead.
+At Huber Thomas Law, we provide trustworthy assistance as you navigate the days ahead.
 Our goal is to put your needs first so you can get the compensation you deserve to heal fully.

 If you’d like to discuss your case or learn about our approach to handling bicycle accidents and pedestrian accidents, please get in touch.
 Beyond Louisiana, we also represent clients in Texas, Mississippi, and Washington, D.C.
 Schedule a free and confidential consultation with our accident attorneys today.